estruyf/blog-content/content/posts/2021-03-23-new-vscode-extension-for-autocompleting-your-microsoft-graph-apis.md

 The initial version of the extension supports the `GET` API paths, query string parameters, and their values.

-{{< caption "/2021/03/msgraph1.gif" "How it works" >}}
+{{< caption-new "/uploads/2021/03/msgraph1.gif" "How it works" >}}

 The `/users/` API completion allows you to add a `{user-id}` token.

-{{< caption "/2021/03/msgraph2.png" "User ID token"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAABHSURBVB3BMQqAQAxFwbfJoiJYaWfjDbz/sWwUN5+N4ExZjjP3bcXdUQTFDDNDEfg0k8NIZlK7RH+FeuOXYG5I4n4uWnUS+ABSVh1uiaxg4QAAAABJRU5ErkJggg==" "572" >}}
+{{< caption-new "/uploads/2021/03/msgraph2.png" "User ID token"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAABHSURBVB3BMQqAQAxFwbfJoiJYaWfjDbz/sWwUN5+N4ExZjjP3bcXdUQTFDDNDEfg0k8NIZlK7RH+FeuOXYG5I4n4uWnUS+ABSVh1uiaxg4QAAAABJRU5ErkJggg==" "572" >}}

 When providing your user-ID or username, it will automatically tokenize it.

-{{< caption "/2021/03/msgraph3.png" "Retrieving API paths for users"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABaSURBVG3BwQ3CQAxFweddb7YJGgAh+i+LwAHbKPmIAwekzNg8XeS9I4SZYWbM4VzPN+6PJxmJJDyrSP5pNEa8mBnEuvLVOCCMqiIj+XEOCPHeNugNXxZ27XwAUfcnQlqrdSwAAAAASUVORK5CYII=" "989" >}}
+{{< caption-new "/uploads/2021/03/msgraph3.png" "Retrieving API paths for users"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABaSURBVG3BwQ3CQAxFweddb7YJGgAh+i+LwAHbKPmIAwekzNg8XeS9I4SZYWbM4VzPN+6PJxmJJDyrSP5pNEa8mBnEuvLVOCCMqiIj+XEOCPHeNugNXxZ27XwAUfcnQlqrdSwAAAAASUVORK5CYII=" "989" >}}

 ## When would you use it?